Planting near transformers

 - No plants should be closer than 1 metre (3.3 feet) to the transformer.

-- A wire warning rope surrounds the transformer.
-It’s buried about 0.3 metres (1 foot) below the ground and can be between 0.3 metres (1 foot) and 0.9 metres (3 feet) from the transformer.
+- An important grounding system surrounds the transformer.
+It's buried about 0.3 metres (1 foot) below the ground and can be between 0.3 metres (1 foot) and 0.9 metres (3 feet) from the transformer.

 - The power cables leading to and from the transformer are buried 0.9 metres (3 feet) below the surface.